Mdlglobal-atlassian-net/cpp-docs.cs-cz/docs/standard-library/reference-wrapper-class.md

 ### <a name="remarks"></a>Poznámky

-Členská funkce vrátí odkaz na zabalená.
+Členská funkce vrátí zabalené odkaz.

 ### <a name="example"></a>Příklad